 6. Take bottled water with you… everywhere!

 Okay, so you feel like a bit of a fitness freak carrying a bottle of water around with you!
-It is so worth it especially if you are in a country where you cannot drink the tap water.
+But this is a great way to save money whilst travelling.
+Especially if you are in a country where you cannot drink tap water.

 Some people make the easy mistake of buying bottled water at the restaurant which will be at least three times the price.